sahilsahu4102/EcoTrace-Risk-Engine/README.md

 - **LLM extraction** provides real-time parsing of the latest corporate disclosures.

 This allows analysts and consumers to make faster, highly-explainable risk assessments.

+## 🧮 Score Breakdown Matrix

+The **Overall Risk Score (0-100)** is calculated deterministically using a matrix approach:

+1.  **Commodity Base Weights (0.0-1.0):** Every commodity is assigned a static risk value.
+For example, *Palm Oil (0.95)* and *Beef (0.92)* rank highest due to massive historical land conversion, while *Coffee (0.65)* ranks lower.
+2.  **Regional Risk Tiers (0.0-1.0):** Countries are grouped into four risk tiers (Critical, High, Moderate, Lower) driven by real-time Global Forest Watch tree-cover loss statistics. (e.g., Brazil and Indonesia = 0.95 Critical).
+3.  **Pathway Evaluation:** For every detected supply chain vector, the engine calculates:
+    > `Pathway Score = Commodity Base Weight × Regional Risk Tier × 100`
+4.  **Final Aggregation:** The final Risk Score is not a simple average.
+It uses a weighted calculation that pulls the company's total score heavily toward their highest-risk pathway to prevent "greenwashing" by masking high-risk sourcing with low-risk materials.
+A bonus reduction is applied if the entity has a strong Forest 500 policy.

+**What is the Confidence Score?**
+A company might look "Low Risk" (score = 15) simply because they hide all their supply chain data.
+The **Confidence Score (0-100)** measures the transparency of the result.
+It increases drastically when Trase provides exact trade volumes, Forest 500 confirms monitoring, or the LLM successfully extracts commodities explicitly admitted on the CSR ESG pages.

 ## 🧠 System Architecture